codingsushi79/investfest26/README.md

 ```
 npm run dev
 ```
-Visit `http://localhost:3000` and click "Sign in with Google".
+Visit `http://localhost:3000` and create an account or sign in.

 ### Admin price updates (no UI)
 Send an authenticated POST (session as `OP_EMAIL`) to: